fsulib/embargoes/README.md

 # Embargoes
 Drupal 8 module for managing embargo policies with access restrictions on content

+## Requirements
+Embargoes requires no other Drupal modules to work.

+## Installation
+To install and enable Embargoes, see the [Installing Embargoes](https://github.com/fsulib/embargoes/wiki/Installing-Embargoes) wiki page.

 ## Documentation
 All documentation for the Embargoes module can be found in [this GitHub repository's wiki](https://github.com/fsulib/embargoes/wiki).